davidmoten/openapi-codegen/README.md

 * *import mapping* is very poor, doesn't handle related objects and doesn't update service classes (non-model classes)
 * a LOT of bugs (3,500 open issues is an indicator)

+## Testing
+Lots of unit tests happening, always room for more.

+Most of the code generation tests happen in *openapi-codegen-maven-plugin-test* module.
+Path related stuff goes into `src/main/openapi/paths.yml` and schema related stuff goes in to `src/main/openapi/main.yml`.
+Unit tests of generated classes form those yaml files are in `src/test/java`.

+In addition to unit tests, openapi-codegen appears to generate valid classes for the following apis:
+* EBay
+* Marqueta
+* OpenFlow
+* Spotify
+* Google Chat
+* Federal Electoral Commission
+* BitBucket
+* MailChimp
+* GitHub
+* OpenAI
+* Atlassian JIRA
+* Twitter

 ## TODO
 * ~~`additionalProperties` (Dictionary) support~~, done
 * generate javadoc for fields